Lamb Shift in Light Muonic Atoms - Revisited

 \subsubsection{Summary of contributions for muonic deuterium}

 Muonic deuterium is in many ways similar to muonic hydrogen, but there are some differences.
 In addition to the different mass, the deuteron has spin 1 and both magnetic and quadrupole moments.

 For deuterium, one finds the transition energies in meV in Table\,\ref{tab:Total-D}.
 Also here the main vacuum polarization contributions are given for a point nucleus, using the Dirac equation with reduced mass.
+The nuclear polarization (plus Zemach moment contribution) correction is taken to be a guess based on the most recent results \cite{pachucki-pol,friar13,ji,carlson14} given previously.
+As before, the energy shift of the 2p$_{1/2}$ level is given separately only for informational purposes and is not counted a second time in sums.

-As calculated in appendix~B (see Table\,\ref{tab:coeff}), the finite size corrections for the 2s-2p transition in muonic deuterium can be parametrized as \mbox{$- 6.10940 \langle r^2 \rangle \,+\,0.0112 \langle r^3 \rangle_{(2)}$.} where energies are in meV and radii in fm.
-The second term can be approximated by $0.0448(22) (\langle r^2 \rangle)^{3/2}$.
+As calculated in appendix~B (see Table\,\ref{tab:coeff}), the finite size corrections for the 2s-2p transition in muonic deuterium can be parametrized as $-6.10940 \langle r^2 \rangle $ where energies are in meV and radii in fm.
 For more details, including the contribution for remaining order $(\alpha Z)^6$, see appendix~B. The total transition energy (without hyperfine structure) calculated here is then

 A very recent calculation of the same transition energy by Krutov and Martynenko \cite{martynenko11} gives similar results, with one significant difference.
 For the nuclear structure contributions of order $(Z\alpha)^5$ they use the value given by Pachucki\,\cite{pachucki-pol}, which supposedly includes nuclear polarization and the Zemach moment term.
-In this work, the more standard separation is used.
-The total calculated here is approximately \mbox{0.433(21)+1.50(3)=1.933(45)\,meV}, to be compared with 1.680(16)\,meV.
-The difference amounts to 0.256(60)\,meV, which is not negligible.
-An independent calculation of these nuclear structure effects would be very desirable.
+In this work, the more standard separation has been presented; however, the combined polarization is taken as guess based on the most recent calculations \cite{pachucki-pol,friar13,ji,carlson14}.